 Should there be additional books in this series?
 How would the story continue?
 Which character besides Kaye or Val would you like to see explored in another book?

 Were any of the quotes at the beginning of each chapter familiar to you?
 Choose a few of your favorites and discuss how they relate to what happened in the story at that point.
-RESEARCH AND ACTIVITIES

-board game that follows Kaye's travels between the Seelie and Unseelie courts and the human world.
+Create a Tithe board game that follows Kaye's travels between the Seelie and Unseelie courts and the human world.
 Playing pieces can represent something about each character -- Kaye's purple cat suit, Roiben's long white hair, Corny's beat-up car, etc. Use obstacles like iron, thorns, ogres, and the Unseelie queen.
 Make minor characters part of the game (Janet, Kenny, Ellen) by detouring major players to save them from the kelpie.
 Be creative!

 Make a clay sculpture, a painting, a drawing, or other piece of art of your favorite character from any of the books.
 What do you think they would actually look like?